Red velvet mite fact sheet | Field of Mars EEC

 They are also part of the amazing biodiversity of bushland habitats.
 Even though they are small, they show how much life is hidden in soil and litter.
 Healthy bushland depends on many small animals like red velvet mites.

 Close-up of a red velvet mite with a velvety body on a pale rock surface.
-Red velvet mites are tiny predators in soil and leaf litter food webs.
+Red velvet mites are important predators in soil and leaf litter food webs.

 How can you help red velvet mites?